jeanfs/shoe-store/README.md

 | `npm run ws`       | This will start the WebSocket server to get updates about our esteemed inventory                      |
 | `npm run start`    | This will serve the front-end app at [http://localhost:4200/](http://localhost:4200/).                |
 | <img width=200/ /> | _<--- easter egg_                                                                                     |

+⚠️ For `ws` and `start` commands you'll need a dedicated terminal window.